shuklashreyas/shuklashreyas/README.md

 # 💫 About Me

-🔭 I recently completed a software consulting project at Northeastern University on ExamEngine — scheduling smarter at scale.
-🌱 I build ML systems that solve real problems I actually care about.
-👯 I like collaborating across ML, SWE, and computational biology.
-🤝 I’m currently looking for new opportunities to get more hands-on industry experience.
-⚡ Fun fact: Born 🇳🇱, roots 🇮🇳, raised 🇸🇬, studying CS at Northeastern University – Boston 🇺🇸.
+I’m Shreyas Shukla, a CS senior at Northeastern University (Boston).
+I recently completed a software consulting project at NEU on ExamEngine—building a scalable final-exam scheduler focused on conflict resolution and scheduling efficiency.
+I like shipping practical ML + SWE systems (and occasionally computational biology) that solve real problems.
+Born 🇳🇱, roots 🇮🇳, raised 🇸🇬, living 🇺🇸

 ## 🌐 Socials